 |Juvenile Arrest Rate Trends

-Similar to the trends for other violent crimes, the juvenile arrest rate for aggravated assault reached a historic low in 2011.
+Similar to the trends for other violent crimes, the juvenile arrest rate for aggravated assault reached a new historic low in 2012.

 |Note: Rates are arrests of persons ages 10-17 per 100,000 persons ages 10-17 in the resident population.

 - The juvenile arrest rate for aggravated assault doubled between 1980 and 1994 and then fell substantially and consistently through 2012, down 62% from its 1994 peak.
 As a result of this decline, the rate in 2012 was at its lowest level since at least 1980.